lingminhao/github-template-tester/README.md

-# GitHub Template Tester
+# GitHub Issue & Pull Request Template Tester

-This repository is designed to test GitHub Issue and Pull Request (PR) templates for various repositories before they are published to their respective main repositories.
+This repository is designed to test GitHub Issue and Pull Request (PR) templates for different repositories before they are published to their respective main repositories.

 ## Repository Structure